 Everybody’s Gone to the Rapture is a first-person, story-based art game developed by The Chinese Room, who also did my beloved favorites Dear Esther and Amnesia: A Machine for Pigs.
 Considered a “spiritual successor” to Dear Esther, it takes place in a small town in Shropshire, England in the 1980s.
 As the unknown protagonist, you follow a mysterious, otherworldly, seemingly sentient orb of light, which guides you through the village and surrounding countryside to piece together what happened to the residents, who have all vanished.
-At specific points, the orb produces reenactments of conversations and encounters which took place there.
-In addition to this you also access telephones and radios throughout the village to hear recordings of dialogue.
+At specific points, the orb produces/triggers reenactments of conversations and encounters between villagers which took place there.
+In addition to these resurrected conversations, you also access telephones and radios throughout the village to hear recordings of dialogue.

 “There is a spoon of medicine, I says, and it’s a silver spoon what you did get born holding, ever so painful for mummy dear but grasped so hard it was in a little screaming red fist.
 Later you used your spoon to dig a hole in the garden to get all the way to Mexico, and then you did eat worms with your spoon on the way to stay fat.